 be the set of \emph{$p$-regular elements} of $G$, where $\ordelt{g}$ denotes the order of $g\in G$.
 An $F$-conjugacy class of $G$ is said to be \emph{$p$-regular} if it is contained in $G_{p}'$. \end{enumerate} If $f\in G$ then we denote its usual conjugacy class by $[f]$. \begin{rems} \begin{enumerate}\mbox{} \item It follows from the definition that

 in other words, an $F$-conjugacy class is a union of normal conjugacy classes.
 In particular, $[f]_{F}\supset [f]$.
-Further, the number of $F$-conjugacy classes of elements of order $n$ is bounded above by the number of usual conjugacy classes of elements of order $n$. \item If $F=\Q$ then $\phi$ is an isomorphism~\cite[Theorem~1.5]{O}, and $f,g\in G$ are $F$-conjugate if and only if $\ang{f}$ and $\ang{g}$ are conjugate subgroups of $G$. \end{enumerate} \end{rems}
+Further, the number of $F$-conjugacy classes of elements of order $n$ is bounded above by the number of usual conjugacy classes of elements of order $n$.